-Barbara Ellerbrook holds degree in Organizational Developmental Psychology and Human Resource Development from Southern Illinois University at Edwardsville, and a Master’s in Human Relations from the University of Oklahoma.
+Barbara Ellerbrook holds a degree in Organizational Developmental Psychology and Human Resource Development from Southern Illinois University at Edwardsville, and a Master’s in Human Relations from the University of Oklahoma.

-She was appointed to the Juvenile Commission in Oklahoma by the Governor and served on the Kentucky State Corrections Commission through 2020.
+She was appointed to the Juvenile Commission in Oklahoma by the Governor, and served on the Kentucky State Corrections Commission through 2020.

 In addition to this volunteer work, Barbara is the past President of the Kentucky Federation of Republican Women (two terms), and serves as the National Membership Committee Chairwoman for the National Federation of Republican Women (2020-21).

-She has served on various nonprofit boards of directors over the past ten years.
+She has served on various nonprofit boards of directors over the past 10 years.
 She was appointed by Mayor Gray to serve on the Fayette County Human Rights Commission in 2018, and presently serves as the HRC Chairwoman and has recently been re-appointed for a second term through 2024.

 Barbara is very active in her church, Disciples of Christ, and serves as the Outreach Chair and on the Cabinet.
-Barbara and her late husband Cliff, have three grown children and eight grand-children.
+Barbara and her late husband Cliff, have three grown children and eight grandchildren.

 During the summer of 2018 Carl was introduced to Honor Flight Ky through Evan Goldey.
 Together they helped develop Homefront Heroes, an event designed to honor the spouses of Vietnam Veterans.
 Carl also found he could combine two of his passions: bourbon and support for veteran’s issues.
 Through his relationships within the industry he has been able to raise significant funds for HFK.

-Carl is a veteran himself, having served in the Ky Army National Guard as a 19 Kilo, or tanker for the civilian population.
+Carl is a veteran, having served in the Ky Army National Guard as a 19 Kilo, or tanker for the civilian population.
 He is a third generation veteran, with his grandfather having served in the Army during WW2 and the Korean War and his father having served in the Air Force.

-“As a third generation veteran it is an honor to be able to serve in this capacity!
+“As a third-generation veteran, it is an honor to be able to serve in this capacity!
 It is important to remember that we are free because our veterans have sacrificed so much.
 I look forward to continuing my work with HFK in support of Ky veterans!”